 Once you pair the watch to the app, you can easily customize your watch interface so it displays the information you'd like to see.
 Coros recently updated its software, which expanded the watch face customization options to allow you to personalize it more.

 The Pace uses GPS, GLONASS, and BDS satellites.
-GPS is the American system, GLONASS is the Russian system, and BDS is the Chinese satellite system.
 This is the only watch we tested that offers BDS satellite compatibility.
-So if you live in Asia or travel there a lot, this may provide the best GPS satellite coverage.
-(We didn't get a chance to test it in Asia this round.)
 The BDS satellite system is expected to be the most accurate worldwide by 2020, reaching millimeter-level accuracy.
 If that does happen, Coros will have a huge advantage in the GPS smartwatch world.

 It is important to note that the Pace is the only watch that regularly acquired a GPS signal in the lead tester's apartment.
 No other watch in our testing accomplished this.
 The Pace was also the fastest watch to regularly acquire a signal.
 It often located satellites in under a minute, even when surrounded by buildings.
 That really impressed us.